gtedavid/cmd-tips-linux/README.md

 # List of useful commands

-This is the start of a regroupment of useful commands all throughout the Linux distributions, feel free to comment or create an issue to add info or propose some
+This is the start of a regroupment of useful commands all throughout the Linux distributions, feel free to comment or create an issue to propose commands to add.

 ## Deprecated commands & their alternatives